 CYPIC are making the most of the flexibility afforded by OutNav and have set every improvement advisor up on OutNav with their own project.
 This has filled an important gap for them, enabling each improvement advisor to gather and analyse the management information that they need to ensure their projects are progressing well.
 Holding this in OutNav gives Franca a single space where she can easily access all the data and use it to inform the evaluation.

-If you would like to know more about how evidence is rated within OutNav, we have more information in the OutNav Knowledgebase.
+If you would like to know more about how evidence is rated within OutNav, read our post Track your progress and impact in OutNav.